liammclennan/withouttheloop/contents/articles/2015-02-13-postgresdoc-sql-server/index.md

 template: article.jade
 ---

+> Using sql server as a document database, with transactions, joins, unit of work and other good stuff

 [PostgresDoc](https://github.com/liammclennan/PostgresDoc) is now the most ironically named ORM!
 Also, it doesn't support objects, relations or mapping, but it does now support Sql Server - at least the recent versions.

 Historically, PostgresDoc has been a data access library providing serialization/deserialization, transactions, and a unit of work on top of the Postgresql json data type and associated indexes.
 [Recently I got around to implementing the same thing on top of Sql Server's XML data type and its indexes](https://github.com/liammclennan/PostgresDoc/wiki/SQL-Server-Support).